Katie Ardill

 Katie Louisa Ardill, OBE MB ChM (3 August 1886 – 3 January 1955) was an Australian medical doctor.
 She was the first woman to be appointed as a divisional surgeon in New South Wales, and a year later was among the first female doctors when she joined the British Expeditionary Forces in Egypt in 1915.

 Early life and education

-Born in Chippendale, a suburb in inner Sydney, to George Edward Ardill, an Australian politician, and Louisa, née Wales.
+Born in Chippendale, a suburb in inner Sydney, to two evangelist social workers, George Edward Ardill, an Australian politician, and Louisa Ardill née Wales, a matron-superintendent of the Home of Hope hospital which was eventually renamed the South Sydney Women's hospital.
 Schooled at Wellesley College, Ardill graduated from University of Sydney on 9 April 1913 with a degree in medicine.